a327ex/www/content/posts/cons_compassion.md

 And this is all very sad, and there are many such cases of it.
 Current society does these people a disservice because the mantra is that being compassionate and polite is always good, without any appreciation for how it goes wrong.
-Hopefully this post can help some of these people.

 ## Real life examples